- 2-day Reefsleep experience - the only place in Australia where you can sleep on the Great Barrier Reef!

 Day 2: Great Barrier Reef – Whitsundays and Hamilton islands (B, L)

-Wake up slowly, and then enjoy unobstructed views of the glassy water over a hearty breakfast.
+Wake up slowly, and then enjoy unobstructed views of the glassy water during breakfast.
 Once you are all packed up, head back down to the Reefworld pontoon before the day-cruise guests show up at 11am.
 The same activities will be available as the day before, giving you another chance to do your favorite things or try something new.
 Around 3pm, you’ll be transported back to your resort in the Whitsundays or Hamilton islands.

 It was a great night on the roof.
 The personnel was very helpful.
 Also the dinner was quite enjoyable.
 Especially the time when the day tourists had left was great, having time to enjoy snorkelling in quiet and having the reef almost to yourself.